Utah Administrative Code

-(i) Training for relatives, as defined in Section 78A-6-307, who are adopting a child will be based on needs identified on a case-by-case basis.
+(i) Training for relatives who are adopting a child will be based on needs identified on a case-by-case basis.

 (c) Be assessed and approved as an adoptive parent by Child and Family Services following completion of a home study pursuant to R512-40-5.